NWChemEx/TensorWrapper/_sources/developer/design/overview.rst.txt

 - Actual shape of the tensor (including tiling)
 - Actual symmetry (accounting for actual shape)
 - Actual sparsity of the tensor (accounting for symmetry)
-- Distribution for multi-process tensors
+- Distribution for distributed tensors

 Expression